InformaticRevolution/IRProductBundle/Resources/doc/options.md

 Using Options With IRProductBundle
 ==================================

+1. Enable the Options
+2. Create your OptionValue class
+3. Create your Option class
+4. Define the Product-Option relation
+5. Import the routing for the OptionController
+6. Update your database schema

-### Configure the Options
+### Step 1: Enable the Options

-Add the following configuration to your `config.yml` file:
+Add the following configuration to your `config.yml` file in order to enable the options:

 ``` yaml
 # app/config/config.yml